MinterTeam/minter-network-web/content/docs/index.md

-### Edit Multisig Transaction
+### Edit multisig transaction

 Type: **0x12**

 Transaction for change multisignature address.
+Allows one to make changes to the list of MultiSig owners and threshold without changing the address itself.
+Must be sent from the MultiSig address and signed by the required number of owners.

 *Data field contents:*